 Coarsely chop the beeswax or use beeswax pastilles.
 Place beeswax, butter, and oil in a small pot or glass Pyrex measuring cup and gently heat in the top of a double boiler until the beeswax and butters have melted.
 Once melted, remove from the stovetop and stir in the essential oil and Vitamin E Oil.
 Immediately pour the mixture into lip balm tubes or small containers.

-Simple to make, liniments have been made for hundreds of years to offer instant relief for pain, inflamed muscles, bruises, and sprains.
+Simple to make, liniments have been made for hundreds of years to offer instant relief for occasional pain, inflamed muscles, bruises, and sprains.
 Depending on which botanicals are included, liniments may benefit a variety of conditions including sore and inflamed muscles, joints, circulation problems, arthritis, rheumatism, sprains, strains, and bruises.
 Adding a dab to insect bites (especially with the addition on menthol), really helps to reduce the itching and inflammation.

 - organic Witch Hazel Extract, Vodka, Rubbing Alcohol, or Vinegar